 Bite reactions vary from person to person depending upon how allergic an individual is to the bed bug saliva injected at the time of the feeding.
 This saliva acts as an analgesic and prevents the person from feeling pain or discomfort so the bed bug can continue undetected while they feed.
 Furthermore, doctors are unable to distinguish a mosquito bite from a bed bug bite.

 Evidence of an infestation will be tiny black speckled droppings on a mattress or box spring, molted skins castings, and eggs which are nearly impossible to see.
-The other sign is obviously bites.
+The other sign is obviously biting.

-Through a vigorous inspection and treatment process these bugs can be eliminated.
+Through a rigorous inspection and treatment process, these bugs can be eliminated.
 By following the pre-treatment checklist prior to the arrival of our team, the results of our program are guaranteed.
 However, not preparing the infested rooms greatly diminishes our ability to correct the problem and the results will be compromised.

 We are now offering in-services with our Entomologist for commercial establishment to discuss identification, prevention, the biology/life cycle, and proactive measures to safeguard your business against bed bugs.
 Learn the facts with our Powerpoint presentation, a question/answer session, literature for all, and an introduction to all of the new products designed for bed bugs.
 Is your staff prepared in the event of an infestation?

 Peace of mind from our staff, in a stressful situation…

 When we come to your business, we are very much aware of the anxiety that these bugs have brought you.
 We understand that they are effecting your sleep and causing great stress to you & your family.
 Our goal is to solve this problem as quickly as possible, using only the most up to date techniques, with great sensitivity to your needs so that your life can soon return to normal.
 We service many homes, hotels, offices, and health care facilities that also have these bugs, so you are not alone.